sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 Flix2You is a company that started in May 2002 with two rental locations, one located in Scranton, PA and the other one in Pittsburgh.
 These then grew to 520 locations on the East Coast of the United States.
 As of December 2013, we have closed our brick and mortar locations and gone completely online with almost 20 Million users.
 The savings were quite satisfying to shareholders but we have now realized we are no longer growing as aggressively.
 We anticipate offering more downloads via our website.
 Future downloads may include video games and apps.

 Flix2You has rented millions of videos since it inceptions.
 We receive approximately 20,000 unique hits daily and expect for that number to increase significantly as we increase available downloadable movies and other offerings.
-One of our major concerns is that we wonít understand who is coming to our site and what movies we will offer, how we should offer them, or what types of downloads would be good.
+One of our major concerns is that we won‚Äôt understand who is coming to our site and what movies we will offer, how we should offer them, or what types of downloads would be good.
 Since this is competitive market, we cannot afford to lose any customers so we are willing to spend a significant amount of money to ensure the infrastructure is scalable, reliable, and secure.
 But more importantly, that the new system gives us the information we need.